eliotcochrane/eliotcochrane.github.io/wip/preseason-wax.md

 We'll be looking at storage wax removal, edge maintenance, base condition check, and then giving the skis the wax juice that will be so important once the slopes open.
 Come with us a little further as we start preparing our old skis for the season.

-**This guide is intended for those who have previous waxing experience but need a quick reminder of what to do without needing a race tune.**
+**This is a basic guide for those in need of a quick reminder of what to do without needing a race tune.**

 **Remember to follow safety precautions and consider having a professional tune your skis if you're not confident in your own skills.
 Additionally, it's essential to regularly maintain your skis throughout the season to ensure they perform at their best.**